Cultural Competency Training

 Step One: Defining Diversity and Exploring Identity Development

-The purpose of this training is to introduce the many dimensions of diversity and the process by which identity develops.
-We will explore the cycle of socialization in order to understand the ways our values and thus our behaviors are shaped by our interaction with the world around us.
-We will also discuss the need to be cognizant of socialization in order to become agents for change.
+The purpose of this training is to introduce the many aspects of diversity and the process by which identity develops.
+We will explore the process of socialization in order to understand the ways our values and thus our behaviors are shaped by our interaction with the world around us.
+We will analyze one specific aspect of diversity and discuss how we are socialized to understand and respond to that aspect, thereby exploring how we develop an understanding of ourselves in relation to others.

 Step Three: Unpacking Your Cultural Baggage

-The purpose of this training is to discuss the impact bias, stereotypes, and prejudice can have on people.
-We will spend time exploring how our own cultural views can raise unnecessary hurdles in our cross-cultural communication with others.
+The purpose of this training is to discuss the impact bias, stereotypes and prejudice can have on people.
+We will spend time exploring how our own cultural views create assumptions that impact the way we see and respond to others and how this can raise unnecessary hurdles in our cross-cultural communication with others.
 We will also share strategies for responding to situations where stereotypes are used.

 Step Four: Exploring the “–isms”

-The purpose of this training is to discuss some of the most common “-isms” and the relationship between those systems of oppression and the assumptions people make about others.
-We will also spend time exploring the way the “-isms” function institutionally and as overlapping systems of oppression.
+The purpose of this training is to discuss some of the most common ISMs and the relationship between those systems of oppression and the assumptions people make about others.
+We will explore some of our individual assumptions and connect those to messages within our culture.
+We will also spend time exploring the way ISMs function institutionally and as overlapping systems of oppression.

 Step Five: Power and Privilege